QBiz Leads AI

 Is claiming Bing Places really worth it for a UK plumber?

-For most UK plumbers it is the highest-return hour of work available, because almost none of your competitors have done it.
+For most UK plumbers it is the highest return on business promotion you can get, because almost none of your competitors have done it.
 Microsoft's own documentation says Copilot sends a query to Bing to ground its answers, and an independent Seer Interactive study found 87% or more of ChatGPT (SearchGPT) citations matched Bing's top results against 56% for Google.
 Being accurate in Bing is the path to being named by two of the engines UK homeowners use, and it is the step the field overlooks.

 Does my Gas Safe registration help me get named in AI answers?